sdetmharinavi/hnvtx/scripts/output.md

     }

     const spokeToHubConnections: Array<[RingMapNode, RingMapNode]> = [];
-    // Create a map of hubs using their integer order_in_ring as the key. const hubMapByOrder = new Map(hubs.map((h) => [Math.floor(h.order_in_ring || 0), h]));
+    const hubMapByOrder = new Map(hubs.map((h) => [Math.floor(h.order_in_ring || 0), h]));

     spokes.forEach((spoke) => {
-      // Find the parent hub by matching the integer part of the spoke's order_in_ring. const parentHub = hubMapByOrder.get(Math.floor(spoke.order_in_ring || 0));
+      const parentHub = hubMapByOrder.get(Math.floor(spoke.order_in_ring || 0));
       if (parentHub) {
         spokeToHubConnections.push([parentHub, spoke]);